Biden says federal government will help Maui 'for as long as it takes' to recover from wildfire

 More than 1,000 federal officials remain on the ground to respond to the wildfires in Hawaii, according to the White House.
 The administration has distributed more than $8.5 million in aid to some 8,000 affected families, including $3.6 million in rental assistance, said FEMA Administrator Deanne Criswell.

-Schatz, who will join Biden on Monday, stressed that officials were “still responding to the disaster" and "we are not yet in a recovery phase.”
+Schatz, who joined Biden on Monday, stressed that officials were “still responding to the disaster" and "we are not yet in a recovery phase.”

 “As bad as this looks, it’s actually worse,” he said in a phone interview on Sunday.
 “What you can’t see is the damage to utility infrastructure.
 What you can’t see is the thousands of kids who are trying to figure out how to go to school this fall.
 What you can’t see is the first responders who went into the flames without regard for their own safety and had their own homes burned down.”